enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/typescript-overview/index.md

 These are some key TypeScript concepts that can help you understand how to use it effectively when creating Enact components or Apps.

+#### TypeScript Interfaces
+- Interfaces contain only the declaration of the members.
+- In TypeScript, Interface provides us with more capabilities.
+- An interface can extend multiple interfaces and class as well.

+we will be using `TypeScript Interfaces` in our tutorials.

 You can use below useful links for quick reference on TypeScript and Enact.